-ADASS provide the following guidance to Councils in their role as supervisory body for the Mental Capacity Act Deprivation of Liberty Safeguards.
+ADASS provides the following guidance to Councils in their role as the supervisory body for the Mental Capacity Act Deprivation of Liberty Safeguards.
 A revised full set of the DoLS forms are now finalised on Gov.UK.
 These forms should be returned to your Local Authority.
 Contact your LA for more information.

 1. In most cases it should be possible for a Care Home or Hospital to apply for a standard authorisation ahead of the deprivation of liberty occurring and the use of Urgent authorisations are for exceptional cases.